nukadelic/unity-application-spacewarp/README.md

 ### Config

-* The project already contains the oculus plugin version 35.0
+* The project already contains the oculus plugin version 35.0 ( only contains the VR folder as per the minimal requirments )
-* All the project settings are allready setup to be space swap ready
+* All the project settings are allready setup to be Spacewarp ready
 * Shader graph seems to be working as expected
 * Additional Project settings
   * Linear , Vulkan